 FSS earth station licensees in the 3600-3700 and 3700-4200 MHz bands may request additional protection from SAS Administrators to prevent harmful interference into their systems.
 SAS Administrators must establish a process to receive and address such requests, consistent with section 96.53(o) and 96.63 and shall make good faith efforts to address interference concerns, consistent with their other responsibilities under this Part.
 In addressing such requests, SASs shall assume that 3700-4200 MHz earth stations are utilizing filters with the characteristics described in sections 96.17(a)(3) or (b)(2) as appropriate for the 3600-3700 or 3700-4200 MHz band.

 Figure 2: Filter curve plot for FSS Receive Filter Response vs. Frequency

+Graphical representation of the filter described in R0-IPM-01(b)(ii) or 96.17(b)(2)

 Protection of Existing Operators in the 3650-3700 MHz Band [Ref-2 96.21, Ref-13]